tutalae/tutalae/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
-I'm a counseling psychologist with a passion for Data Science. 🧠💻
+I'm a counseling psychologist with a passion for Data Science and programming. 🧠💻

 ## Skills and Interests
 - **Languages:**